robwolff3/homeassistant-config/README.md

 # Home Assistant

-My personal implementation of [Home Assistant](https://home-assistant.io) (version: 0.80.1).
+My personal implementation of [Home Assistant](https://home-assistant.io) (version: 0.87.0).
+Configuration last updated 2/10/2019.
-Configuration updated 10/16/2018. **Just changed my configuration over to lovelace**

 ## Overview

 Here is my home automation project I have been improving since mid 2017.
 At that time I had switched from Samsung SmartThings and I could not be more happy with my decision.
-I take a firm minimalism approach to my layout, hence why the number of things are essential and concise.
+I take a firm minimalism approach to my layout, hence the number of things are essential and concise.

 ### In-front of Home Assistant

-* HA is running in a Virtual Environment on Raspberry Pi 3 running Debian Stretch (I highly recommend running HA on a RasPi with a Z-stick).
-I tried Hassbian and other deployment methods, but wasn't satisfied with the level of control over the things I mention below until I provisioned HA on my Debian myself.
+* HA is running on a docker container on a collective docker host I run in my homelab.
+For z-wave there a Z-stick plugged into the host.
+When I first started I tried Hassbian and other deployment methods, but wasn't satisfied with the level of control over the access and administration.
+HA in a Virtual Environment on a Debian Raspberry Pi 3 host is what I ran for awhile until last year when I upgraded my homelab to a single docker host.
+Docker is defiantly the way to go for easy of use, administration and updating.
 * Connecting to HA externally, I use my own domain through Google Domains with a Dynamic DNS record setup on a sub domain.
 To solve the internal/external connection problem, I have a Host Override setup on my pfSense router that forwards my HA sub domain to the local IP address of HA when I'm on my local network.
-* For connection security and certificate management I use Nginx to reverse proxy the connections to HA on the RaspberryPi.
-My Nginx config is pretty strict and I have a certificate setup through [Let's Encrypt](https://letsencrypt.org/) that auto-renews to secure my traffic internally and externally.
+* For connection security and certificate management I use the [linuxserver/letsencrypt](https://hub.docker.com/r/linuxserver/letsencrypt/) Docker container which has Nginx and [Let's Encrypt](https://letsencrypt.org/) packaged together.
+Nginx to reverse proxies the connections to HA and Let's Encrypt auto-renews to secure my traffic internally and externally.

 ### High Level Components and Ideas

 * Google Assistant Commands - To get around a few limitations like casting Spotify and the mediocre native TTS I am using emulated google assistant SDK on my RaspberryPi.
 Following a post form [chocomega](https://community.home-assistant.io/u/chocomega) [here](https://community.home-assistant.io/t/community-hass-io-add-on-google-assistant-webserver-broadcast-messages-without-interrupting-music/37274/234) he walks you though setting it up.
 You can find the config in [configuration.yaml](configuration.yaml), the spotify/playlist selector here [playlist.yaml](packages/playlist.yaml) and broadcast notifications here [things.yaml](packages/things.yaml).
-* Presence Detection - Before I was just using a Netgear integration for Orbi.
-I stumbled across this cool project by [andrewjfreyer](https://community.home-assistant.io/u/andrewjfreyer) written as a simple bash script called Monitor that uses bluetooth to track presence.
-It doesn't require the devices to be paired, its a lot faster and more reliable when other presence detection methods when setup to run on a few nodes.
-I combine the presence date from both Netgear and Monitor together to get the best of both words.
-You can find the project here [Monitor](https://community.home-assistant.io/t/monitor-reliable-multi-user-distributed-bluetooth-occupancy-presence-detection/68505) and my implementation here [occupancy.yaml](packages/occupancy.yaml)
 * Dishwasher Status/Notification - [phil1019](https://www.reddit.com/user/phil1019) shared his write up with me about monitoring dumb home devices power consumption to assume their state.
 I used the dishwasher portion of his setup, it can be found [here](https://philhawthorne.com/making-dumb-dishwashers-and-washing-machines-smart-alerts-when-the-dishes-and-clothes-are-cleaned/).
 * Auto hide media devices when not in-use - Before I used a self made method, now lovelace has more native functionality through a [Conditional Card](https://www.home-assistant.io/lovelace/conditional/).
 I didn't like the clutter of 6 media devices on my main page when they are not playing anything.
 * Light Alarm Clock - My bedroom lights slowly turn on, and the radio cast(s) instead of an immediate audible alarm.
 I used [this example](https://community.home-assistant.io/t/creating-an-alarm-clock-updated/15195) on the community forum by [hokagegano](https://community.home-assistant.io/u/hokagegano).